UoW-CPC/rabbda-university-portal/sqlite/README.md

 3. Add sample data to the table
 4. Export all data to a CSV file

-In a production environment, the data  are already stored in a database and we only need to perform task 4 so to export the data to CSV a file.
+In a production environment, the data  are already stored in a database and we only need to perform task 4 so to export the data to a text file.
 However, as this is a demonstration we also need to create the data.

 ## Iteration 1 - Phase A: Export data from SQLite

 As it can be seen in the project documentation, SLite  is being  utilised in iteration 1 to acquire data from.
-The rest of this document guides through the several phases so to fulfill that particular task.
+The rest of this document guides you through the several phases so to fulfill that particular task.

 ### SQLite Guide